hwdsl2/docker-ipsec-vpn-server/README.md

 Your VPN login details will be randomly generated.
 See [Retrieve VPN login details](#retrieve-vpn-login-details).

 To learn more about how to use this image, read the sections below.

+## Features

+- Supports IKEv2 with strong and fast ciphers (e.g. AES-GCM)
+- Generates Apple profiles to auto-configure iOS and macOS clients
+- Supports Windows, macOS, iOS, Android and Linux as VPN clients
+- Includes a helper script to manage IKEv2 users and certificates
+- Detailed documentation for client setup, advanced usage and more

 ## Install Docker